G-sants/bank-menu-challenge-trainning/README.md

   #################################################################################################################################################

 OBSERVATIONS
- The code does not preserve anything, so once closed it will delete avery information created.
+ The code does not preserve anything, so once closed it will delete every information created.